 > Copilot Cowork vs. Claude Cowork — these are two separate products.
 Claude Cowork is Anthropic's own SaaS offering.
 Copilot Cowork is Microsoft's product that happens to use Claude models under the hood.
 Different platform, different contracts, different data processing.

 Cowork is currently in preview through the Microsoft 365 Copilot Frontier program.
-There is an important regional limitation: Cowork is not yet available in the Netherlands or the EU.
+As of recently, Cowork is now available in the Netherlands and the EU for organizations enrolled in the Frontier program.

 How Cowork compares to other Copilot features